-Best Practice Framework Blog Series #2: Unlocking the Importance of a Sustainable Procurement Strategy and Action Plan
+Best Practice Framework Series #1: Unlocking the Importance of a Sustainable Procurement Strategy and Action Plan

 Earlier this year, Reeve Consulting launched a Best Practice Framework Blog Series, highlighting the importance of having a Program in place to achieve impactful sustainable procurement.